heavylildude/hld-license/README.md

    - `https://cdn.jsdelivr.net/gh/heavylildude/hld-license@main/LICENSE.txt`

    directly in your file
 2. That's all!
-The cdn has common attribution of Copyright (c) The respective authors and contributors of the Knowledge.
+The cdn version has common attribution of: `Copyright (c) The respective authors and contributors of the Knowledge.`

 ### Quick Attribution (Optional)
 You can also add this notice to the top of your files or your project's README: